ComputeCanada/hss23/content/quarto/index.md

 **Description**: This workshop will show you how to easily create beautiful scientific documents (html, pdf, websites, books...)---complete with formatted text, dynamic code, and figures with Quarto, an open-source tool combining the powers of Jupyter or knitr with Pandoc to turn your text and code blocks into fully dynamic and formatted documents.

 **Technical requirements**: Participants will need to install Quarto, R, Python, along with other tools on their computer.
-Instructions will be provided by email and added to the website prior to the series.
+Instructions can be found [in a section below](#installation) and will also be emailed to registrants.

 Register <a href="https://www.eventbrite.ca/e/510984316847" target="_blank">here</a>.